Balloon printing for kids is a fun process art activity. Use a balloon to stamp paint onto paper and watch the colors blend!

 - Blow up balloons

-To begin, blow up the balloon to a medium size so that it is soft enough to stamp and print without popping.
+To begin, blow up your balloons to a medium size so that they are soft enough to stamp and print without popping.

 - Secure the paper